SwethaDSalvatore/WhatsApp-UI-Clone/README.md

 ---

-# Please Note :
+# Acknowledgement :
-This is not an official website, its just an sample template created as a project given by Cyberdude Networks.
+This is not an official website, its just an sample template created as a project purposes which has been given by Cyberdude Networks.

 ---